johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-01-15-how-i-ruined-my-seo/index.md

 ## RSS feeds

 I mentioned that I've been blogging a long time.
 Consequently I have a lot of blog posts.
 I also have [Atom](/atom.xml) / [RSS](/rss.xml) feeds on my blog.
 I didn't realise that there are limits on the size of these feeds.
-It doesn't appear to be standardised; but when I took a look at my feeds in various feed readers, I found they were erroring.
+It doesn't appear to be standardised; but when I took a look at my feeds in various feed readers, I found they were erroring due to the size of the feeds.

 I decided to start truncating the number of entries in my feeds.
 It's not so hard to do, just a post build step which [reads, amends and writes the XML](../2022-11-22-xml-read-and-write-with-node-js/index.md).